xananya06/xananya06/README.md

 ## Hi, I'm Ananya ✨

 - 🔭 I'm a Master's student in Artificial Intelligence at Boston University<br/>
-- 🌱 I’m currently working on projects related to Computer Vision and Generative AI<br/>
+- 🌱 I’m currently working on projects related to Generative and Agentic Systems
 - 💬 My Pronouns are she/her

 ## 🌐 Socials: